FastComments/fastcomments-blog/src/content/(1-26-2021) Indexing Your Comment Threads In Search Engines.md

 This was because previously the search engines saw the same thing you did when visiting your site.

-Now, when a search engine visits your site, all of the comments will be loaded.
+Now, when a search engine visits your site, all comments will be loaded.

 ## Impacts to Page Rank